If you have a life-or-death emergency, please call 317-5000 and follow the instructions for emergency calls.

-- Battery-operated or electronic devices such as mobile phones, digital diaries, digital watches, pagers, cameras, audio/video cassettes, compact discs, MP3s, floppy disks, laptops, or portable music players
+- Battery-operated or electronic devices such as mobile phones, digital/smart watches, cameras, audio equipment, laptops, or portable music players.

-- Bags such as travel bags, backpacks, briefcases, suitcases, leather, cloth bags, and zip folders – you can only carry plastic bags or paper folders containing application-related papers
+- Bags such as travel bags, backpacks, briefcases, suitcases, leather, cloth bags, and zip folders – you can only carry plastic or paper folders containing application-related papers.

 Parking Special Instructions

-There are special procedures in place for consular visitors who are physically handicapped or elderly and not physically able to walk up the hill to the Consulate.
-Persons who fall into the category should if at all possible utilize a driver (personal driver or taxi) when visiting the Embassy.
+There are special procedures in place for consular applicants that are physically handicapped or elderly, and unable to walk up the hill to the consular section.
+Applicants that fall into this category, and have confirmed appointments, should, if at all possible, utilize a driver (personal driver or taxi) when visiting the U.S. Embassy.

-Present yourself to the guard manning the checkpoint outside the black gate.
-Explain your business for visiting the Embassy and advise the guard that you need to dropped off inside at the Consulate entrance due to your physical condition.
+Once at the U.S. Embassy, present yourself to the guard at the checkpoint outside the black gate.
+Explain that you have a confirmed appointment and would like to be dropped off inside, near the consular entrance, due to limited mobility reasons.
 The guard will need to conduct a security check on your vehicle before it is allowed to enter.
-You will not be asked to exit the vehicle, but you will be required to shut off your engine, open your hood and trunk for inspection.
+You will not be asked to exit the vehicle, but you will be required to shut off your engine and open your hood and trunk for inspection.

-Once your vehicle has been inspected, your driver will be issued an identification placard and instructed to drive up to the Consulate entrance and drop you off.
+Once your vehicle has been cleared at inspection, your driver will be issued an identification placard and instructed to drive up to the consular entrance where you, the applicant, can be dropped off.
 The driver will not be allowed to remain in the compound and must return outside to the street.
-When you have completed your business in the Consulate and exit the building you may call the driver via telephone and he will be allowed to re-enter the compound to pick you up.
+When you have completed your business in the consular section and you have exited the building, you may call the driver via your phone, and the driver will be allowed to reenter the compound to pick you up.